Umphs/rs-hash/README.md

 My port for RS Hash from https://www.programmingalgorithms.com/algorithm/rs-hash?lang=C

-Used to hash a string to an integer.
+Used to hash a string to an integer, I just looked up hash functions and tried to find the one with reportedly fewer hash colisions ported it and voila.

 ## Usage